 Rerouting Spelling Success

 Many times in formal education, the guiding principle is “Teacher Knows Best”.
 However, in the jungles of dyslexia, the student often unlocks the secrets to success.
 I frequently ask my struggling speller,” Where are you finding success?”
-Invite your child into discovering the pathways to spelling correctly.
+Invite your child to discover the pathways to spelling correctly.
 If they locate a path that leads to the goal, use it, but be willing to change it when the road is again filled with hanging branches and debris.

 Rerouting the Myth of Poor Spellers Equals Low Intelligence

-A poor speller does not mean low intelligence.
+Being a poor speller does not mean low intelligence.
 And you as the parent and teacher have the upward fight to dispel this myth in your student despite societal judgments.
 Reassure your child that his/her brain is just wired differently.
 And most importantly, it’s okay.
 Just because a school system or curriculum is bent on teaching spelling a certain way does not mean it’s the only way.
 It is not a reflection of intelligence, and it is certainly not a reflection of creativity and other untestable qualities or character.

 For my daughter’s birthday party, we stretched a long piece of butcher paper over the table so her friends could doodle Happy Birthday wishes.
 One doodle caught my eye.
 It was written in Japanese.
 I found the friend who wrote it and asked her what it meant.
 She said it was a Japanese proverb.
 I was impressed with this young high schooler.
-I asked her why she chose to learn Japanese?
+I asked her why she chose to learn Japanese.
 She told me, “I have dyslexia.
 And although I have had a learning disability plan in place since elementary school, (she attends public school) my parents told me never to let it limit what I wanted to do.
 In my sophomore year in high school, I asked my counselor to sign me up for a foreign language class.
 She told me it was out of the question, because of my dyslexia diagnosis.
 She refused to sign me up for the class despite my desire.
 So, I left the office and searched on the internet for the hardest language to learn.
 I discovered the most difficult language for an American to learn was Japanese, and I began to teach myself.”

 Parents and teachers, we CAN lift up a struggling speller out of the labyrinth of dyslexia.
 We can inspire thoughtful expression and creativity in writing.